VRConservation/fbabook/chapters/.ipynb_checkpoints/monitoring-checkpoint.md

 USDA and USFWS researchers have successfully demonstrated using relatively low-cost (~25,000 USD), off-the-shelf TLS units like the Leica BLK360 for forest monitoring {cite}`pokswinski`.
 Their methodology combines TLS calibrated using traditional, physically sampled forest conditions to simplify and accelerate the extraction of forestry, fuels, and ecological data from a single TLS point cloud.
 It streamlines data collection, reduces sampling bias, and generates easily processed data for improved modeling and decision-making.

 Other researchers have developed a very low-cost system (~1,500 USD) that integrates DJI Livox MID40 laser scanner with an off-the-shelf UAV, and evaluated its capability in estimating both individual tree-level and plot-level forest inventory attributes {cite}`hu`.
 They comprehensively compared their low-cost and four high-end UAV lidar systems equipped with high-end laser scanners to survey coniferous and broadleaved forest sites.
 The DJI Livox MID40 system performed comparably to the more expensive systems.
-Forest researchers and managers will find it hard to resist as technology improves and becomes even cheaper.
+Forest researchers and managers will struggle to resist as technology improves and becomes even cheaper.
 ```

 ### Build Internal Capacity